javascript-tutorial/en.javascript.info/7-animation/3-js-animation/article.md

 JavaScript animations can use any timing function.
 We covered a lot of examples and transformations to make them even more versatile.
 Unlike CSS, we are not limited to Bezier curves here.

-The same is about `draw`: we can animate anything, not just CSS properties.
+The same is true about `draw`: we can animate anything, not just CSS properties.